jlevine84/Project3/README.md

 New Technologies: New CSS framework.
 Graphing capabilities.
 Component based JS frameworks.

-Mission: Didirri by definition is an Aboriginal term meaning, “A state of stillness, inner reflection, and deep listening,” and we aim to help our users by providing them a platform in which to do so.
+Mission: Didirri, by definition, is an Aboriginal term meaning, “A state of stillness, inner reflection, and deep listening,” and we aim to help our users by providing them a platform in which to do so.